octarinesec/octarine-operator/README.md

 ## Using HTTP proxy

-Configuring the Octarine services to use HTTP proxy can be done by setting HTTP_PROXY, HTTPS_PROXY and NO_PROXY environment variables.
+Configuring the Carbon Black Cloud Container services to use HTTP proxy can be done by setting HTTP_PROXY, HTTPS_PROXY and NO_PROXY environment variables.

 In order to configure those environment variables in the Operator, use the following command to patch the Operator deployment:
 ```sh